 In the Middle Department, pupils build on what they have learned in the Junior Department.
-They begin compiling their Beechwood Park Award portfolios, reflecting on their achievements, qualities, and skills.
+Children are given opportunities to reflect on their achievements, qualities, and skills.
 These skills are explored further in Future Skills lessons.
 Pupils continue to develop in self-confidence, learning to make individual presentations and to build the skills that they will need in senior school admission assessments and beyond.

-In PSHEE pupils use the Step Into the NHS resources to explore a wide range of careers and help them better understand that all NHS careers are open to them, whatever their gender or background.
-Other career paths are explored are pupils are given the opportunity to research into people who are famous in their fields.
+In PSHE pupils use the Step Into the NHS resources to explore a wide range of careers and help them better understand that all NHS careers are open to them, whatever their gender or background.
+Other career paths are explored and pupils are given the opportunity to research into people who are famous in their fields.